 A while back I made this jam.
 I found the recipe at Simplest Things.
-By roasting the strawberries it give this jam a more intense flavor.
+By roasting the strawberries it gives this jam a more intense flavor.

 Here is the process I used.
 I changed the recipe just a little to my liking.